 General examination—Senior general examinations are required for all majors, except for honors candidates who choose to write a senior thesis (AHIS 497).
 The general examination is taken in May on the first of the two officially stated general examination days after the end of regularly scheduled classes.
 The general examination questions are distributed to students at least three months in advance of the exam.
+Students with a GPA of 3.5 or higher in the major who receive a grade of High Pass or Distinction on the general examination will graduate with honors in art history.

 Honors—All seniors are eligible to compete for honors and may seek to earn honors in the major by pursuing one of two options: writing a senior thesis or taking the general examination.
 Eligible students who wish to write a senior thesis must have a GPA of 3.5 or better in the major, formulate a project in consultation with a full-time faculty member, and petition the department for admission to the thesis program before the end of classes in the second semester of their junior year.
 Students undertaking the senior thesis will receive a letter grade for AHIS 497 in the spring of senior year.
 Those whose grade is A or A- and who maintain a grade point average in art history courses of at least 3.5 shall graduate with honors in art history.
 Students taking the general examination who achieve a grade of high pass or distinction on the general exam and maintain a GPA in art history courses of at least 3.5 will graduate with honors in art history.
 All students taking a general examination will have their grade recorded on their transcript.
 Authorized general examinations grades are distinction, high pass, pass, low pass, fail.